-- base salary, which is an element of compensation set at levels that are commensurate with our NEOs positions and provide fixed pay to attract and retain our NEOs, taking into account our budgeted operating expenses; - incentive compensation (annual bonus) that is payable in cash or equity that vests over a period of time from date of grant and is based on achievement of certain quantitative and qualitative corporate and individual performance objectives; and

-• long-term equity incentive program comprised of awards subject to both time-based and performance-based vesting that are designed to meet both our long-term growth and retention objectives.
+- base salary, which is an element of compensation set at levels that are commensurate with our NEOs positions and provide fixed pay to attract and retain our NEOs, taking into account our budgeted operating expenses; - incentive compensation (annual bonus) that is payable in cash or equity that vests over a period of time from date of grant and is based on achievement of certain quantitative and qualitative corporate and individual performance objectives; and - long-term equity incentive program comprised of awards subject to both time-based and performance-based vesting that are designed to meet both our long-term growth and retention objectives.

-For 2018, over 75% of our targeted executive compensation was variable or equity-based (as opposed to a fixed cash amount) as shown below:
+For 2020, over 75% of our targeted executive compensation was variable or equity-based (as opposed to a fixed cash amount) as shown below:

-Percentage of 2018 Targeted Compensati Compensation Element Type of Compensation Mr. Eckel Other Named Executive Officers Annual base salary Fixed 13% 18% to 23% Annual cash or equity incentive Variable / Equity-based 24% 23% to 30% Long-term equity incentive program Variable / Equity-based 63% 49% to 59%
+Percentage of 2020 Targeted Compensation Compensation Element Type of Compensation Mr. Eckel Other Named Executive Officers Annual base salary Fixed 13% 19% to 24% Annual cash or equity incentive Variable / Equity-based 24% 23% to 31% Long-term equity incentive program Variable / Equity-based 63% 45% to 58%

-Our Compensation Committee believes having a significant portion of variable or equity-based compensation achieves our goals of encouraging high performance, promoting accountability, retaining skilled leadership and motivating our executives to achieve our business objectives and aligning their interests with those of our stockholders.
+Our Compensation Committee believes having a significant portion of variable or equity-based compensation achieves our goals of encouraging high performance, promoting accountability, retaining skilled and diverse leadership and motivating our executives to achieve our business objectives and aligning their interests with those of our stockholders.

-Overview of 2018 Performance and our Pay for Performance Philosophy
+Overview of 2020 Performance and our Pay for Performance Philosophy

 One of the guiding principles underlying the Compensation Committee's executive compensation philosophy is that compensation should encourage and reward strong financial and operational performance.
 Our executive compensation philosophy is also implicitly linked to ESG performance, as our financial performance is driven in part from investments that address climate change.
-In furtherance of this philosophy, the Compensation Committee established the 2018 annual incentive plan with quantitative and qualitative performance goals based upon the Company's strategic goals.
-The quantitative goals were intended to focus our NEOs on the key financial metrics that impact the Company's results and stockholder value, including Core Earnings and Core ROE.
+In furtherance of this philosophy, the Compensation Committee established the 2020 annual incentive plan with quantitative and qualitative performance goals based upon the Company's strategic goals.
+The quantitative goals were intended to focus our NEOs on the key financial metrics that impact the Company's results and stockholder value, including Distributable Earnings per share and Distributable ROE.
 The qualitative goals included an evaluation of overall performance of each NEO.
-Set forth below is graphical illustration of our Core Earnings and Core ROE growth from 2017 to 2018.